-In connection with the Fourth Amendment, we recorded a write-down of previously unamortized debt issuance costs of approximately \$1.9 million.
-In addition, we paid arrangement and amendment fees to the Agent and the lenders that provided their consent to the Amendment of approximately \$5.1 million, which were capitalized and will be amortized to interest expense over the remaining term of the agreement.
+In connection with the Fourth Amendment, we recorded a write-down of previously unamortized debt issuance costs of approximately \$1.9 million in the second quarter of 2017.
+In addition, we paid arrangement and amendment fees to the Agent and the lenders that provided their consent to the Amendment of approximately \$5.3 million, which were capitalized in the second quarter of 2017 and will be amortized to interest expense over the remaining term of the agreement.

 We also utilize our Revolving Facility for the issuance of letters of credit, as well as to manage normal fluctuations in operational cash flow caused by the timing of cash receipts.
 In that regard, we may from time to time draw funds under the Revolving Facility for general corporate purposes.
 Amounts are drawn as needed due to the timing of cash flows and are generally paid down as cash is generated by our operating activities.
 We believe the cash flow generated from operations, together with amounts available under our Credit Agreement, will be sufficient to fund our operations during the next 12 months.
-As of June 30, 2017, we have issued letters of credit of \$91.1 million.
+As of September 30, 2017, we have issued letters of credit of \$86 million.